HDFGroup/vol-async/docs/source/gettingstarted.rst

     Add -DENABLE_WRITE_MEMCPY=1 to the end of the CFLAGS line of src/Makefile before compiling.

-6. (Optional) Include the header file if async VOL API is used (see Async API section)
+6. (Optional) Include the header file if async VOL API is used (see Async VOL APIs section)

 .. code-block::